 There are three main elements to an engagement ring: the ring design, the shape of the diamond or sapphire, and the quality of the gemstone.

 Having your ring custom made means that you can have the design features you love!
-You can also choose the diamond that works best for you and your budget.
+We can also tailor the diamond selection so that you buy the diamond that works best for you and your budget.

 Engagement Rings by Design